apache/systemds/dev/docs/builtins-reference.md

 ## `confusionMatrix`-Function

 A `confusionMatrix` is a technique for summarizing the performance of a classification algorithm.
-Calculating a confusion matrix can give you a better idea of what your classification model is getting right and what types of errors it is making.
+A confusion matrix can give a better idea of what the classification model is getting right and what types of errors it is making.
-This confusionMatrix function accepts two matrices with one column each, these two matrices are vector for prediction and one-hot-encoded matrix respectively.
+This confusionMatrix function accepts a vector for prediction and an one-hot-encoded matrix.
-Then it computes the max value of each vector and compare them, after whichit calculates and returns the sum of classifications and the average of each true class.
+Then it computes the max value of each vector and compare them, after which it calculates and returns the sum of classifications and the average of each true class.

 ### Usage
 ```r